-Antonia Fraser has won the Catholic Herald Book Award for The King and the Catholics.
-Frances Wilson talks to her about her definitive book on Catholic Emancipation
+Today, in 1829, George IV passed the Roman Catholic Relief Act.
+Frances Wilson talks to Lady Antonia Fraser about her definitive book on Catholic Emancipation

 Sitting on the terrace of Lady Antonia Fraser’s sumptuous and sun-filled Holland Park home, I am reminded of what Cardinal Newman said about English Catholicism’s ‘Second Spring’ in the mid-nineteenth century – when the persecuted clan emerged from ‘the shadows’ of their ‘obscure country houses’ and entered public life.